SotirisEmmanouil/Page-Replacement-Algorithms/README.md

   <li>Optimal</li>
   </ul>

  They are all implemented in their own respective methods.
-Themethods take in a page reference string as a paremeter and then compute the number of page faults for each algorithm.
+The methods take in a page reference string as a paremeter and then compute the number of page faults for each algorithm.
 A side by side comparison is printed comaparing the page faults between all algorithms

 ## Delivarables: